 Sex Counselling for LGBTQ+ RelationshipsGay, Lesbian Bi, Aromantic, Asexual (Ace), Mixed (etc) Sex Impairment Counselling that focuses helpfully upon Sexual (Secondary) Dysfunction and Sexual Engagement Difficulties for Couples, Polyamorous Groups and Individuals.
 LGBT/QIA+ work successfully on physical & emotional sexual acts using interventions developed with the British Counselling Specialist.
-Trust your most valuable, most intimate partnership to counselling with Dean Richardson MNCS(Accred/Reg).
+Trust your most valuable, most intimate partnership to counselling with Dean Richardson MNCPS (Accred/Reg).

 About Sex Counselling with LGBT/QIA+

 What is Sex Counselling?

-When sex has become difficult, complicated, maybe impossible, the couple may be left with a significant black-hole within their relationship that they want to resolve together.
+When sex becomes difficult, complicated, or even impossible, the couple may be left with a significant gap in their relationship that they want to fill together.

-LGBT Couple Counselling aims to assist the couple in beginning to understand their sexual behaviour problems both from a practical point of view (what’s going wrong physically) and from an emotional point of view (considering if a dysfunctional sex life may be a barometer of some deeper problems).
+At LGBT Couple Counselling we aim to assist partners in beginning to understand their sexual behaviour problems both from a practical point of view (what’s going wrong physically) and from an emotional point of view (considering if a dysfunctional sex life may be a barometer of some deeper problems).

 Working with an experienced gay couple relationship counsellor like Dean Richardson can help partners start talking about sex and intimacy issues in a safer environment than talking about it alone.
-With the couple counselling process focusing upon problems with sexual engagement, the couple can find new ways to talk about their intimate, behavioural and emotional problems together.
+With the counselling process focusing on problems with sexual engagement, partners can find new ways to talk about their intimate, behavioural, and emotional problems together.

-The purpose of couple counselling would be to learn about sex-related problems in greater detail.
-With new knowledge comes new inspiration and creative practical steps to repair that which had become broken.
+The purpose of sex counselling would be to learn about sex-related problems in greater detail.
+With new knowledge comes new inspiration and creative, practical steps to repair what had become broken.

 Sex Life Problems